-Anyone who knows the band know they've got a gross/dark/disturbing streak ("Scum," anyone?) so it'll come as no surprise that to celebrate this Halloween, they called on us to help share their fourth and most deadly music video yet, " Cracker Drool."
+Anyone who knows the band know they've got a gross/dark/disturbing streak (Scum , anyone?) so it'll come as no surprise that to celebrate this All Hallow's Eve eve, they called on us to help share their fourth and most deadly music video yet, Cracker Drool.
 Directed by Paraic and Michael Morrisey, the girls strapped a camera to the front of a nice old car and drove deep through the woods.
 Where are they off to?
 Well, if our now memories are to be believed, this particular country road trip will likely end with the disposal of a body... but there's only one way to find out.

-Trusting the band's taste in all things horrific, to get you in the mood we asked them to give us some last minute scary movie recommendations for Halloween.
+If you still have no plans for the 31st, you'll find Goat Girl at The Windmill in Brixton (duh) playing the annual Halloween Ghostfest alongside all manner of freaks.
+Trusting their taste in all things horrific, to get you in the mood we asked the goats to give us some last minute scary movie recommendations for the big day.

 Rosy: The Visit